-"SUBSTANTIAL DAMAGE" means damage of any origin sustained by a structure whereby the cost of restoring the structure to its before damaged condition would equal or exceed fifty (50) percent of the market value of the structure before the damage occurred.
+SUBSTANTIAL DAMAGE means damage of any origin sustained by a structure whereby the cost of restoring the structure to its before damaged condition would equal or exceed fifty (50) percent of the market value of the structure before the damage occurred.

-"SUBSTANTIAL IMPROVEMENT" means any reconstruction, rehabilitation, addition, or other improvement of a structure, the cost of which equals or exceeds fifty percent (50%) of the market value of the structure before the "start of construction" of the improvement.
+SUBSTANTIAL IMPROVEMENT means any reconstruction, rehabilitation, addition, or other improvement of a structure, the cost of which equals or exceeds fifty (50) percent of the market value of the structure before the "start of construction" of the improvement.
 The term includes structures which have incurred "substantial damage", regardless of the actual repair work performed.
 The term does not, however, include either:

-- (1) any project for improvement of a structure to comply with existing state or local building, fire, health, sanitary or safety code specifications which are solely necessary to assure safe living conditions; or - (2) any alteration of an "Historic Structure," provided that the alteration will not preclude the structure's continued designation as an "Historic Structure."
+(1) any project for improvement of a structure to comply with existing state or local building, fire, health, sanitary or safety code specifications which are solely necessary to assure safe living conditions; or

+(2) any alteration of an "Historic Structure," provided that the alteration will not preclude the structure's continued designation as an "Historic Structure."

-"VARIANCE" means a grant of relief from the requirements of this chapter which permits construction or use in a manner that would otherwise be prohibited by this chapter.
+VARIANCE means a grant of relief from the requirements of this Chapter which permits construction or use in a manner that would otherwise be prohibited by this Chapter.

-"VIOLATION" means the failure of a structure or other development to be fully compliant with the community's flood plain management regulations.
+VIOLATION means the failure of a structure or other development to be fully compliant with the community's floodplain management regulations.